JesusMejias/m3mory.io/README.md

-m3mory.io is an open source project and game that uses Unsplash API.
+m3mory.io is an open source project and game that uses the Unsplash API.